ansible-collections/netapp.ontap/README.md

 Join our [Discord](https://discord.gg/NetApp) and look for our #ansible channel.

 # Deprecation warning
-The 2022-Q4 will be the last ONTAP version to support ONTAPI (ZAPI).
+The ONTAP 9.12.1 release will be the last ONTAP version to support ONTAPI (ZAPI).
 Future versions of ONTAP will only support REST.
 This change will effect the modules listed below.

 ### Replaced Modules